How to Safely Exclude Apps via A/V Program to Avoid False Positives

 The exact steps for adding an exclusion will vary depending on the antivirus software you use, but the general process is similar across most platforms.
 You’ll typically find the exclusion settings within the main configuration or threat protection menu.
 The key is to locate the area where you can specify files, folders, processes, or file types that the software should ignore during scans.
 Always refer to your software’s official documentation for the most accurate instructions.

-Set Exclusions in Windows Defender
+How to Manage Exclusions in Windows Security

 If you’re using the built-in security on a Windows machine, adding an exclusion to Windows Defender is straightforward.
 This process lets you specify trusted files, folders, or programs that you want to prevent from being scanned or blocked.